garetroy/Wikiliyzer/README.md

 # Wikilyzer

-A single brokered system in which communicates with rabbit microservices to detect,record, and monitor changes on wiki.
+A single brokered system in which communicates with rabbit microservices to detect, record, and monitor changes on wiki.